Background

 #> ℹ Run `get_resample_counts()` or `plot_successful_resamples()` on your

-#> <qsip_data> object to inspect.The warning message here lets us know that there were no problems with the unlabeled resampling, but 4 features had failures for the labeled sources.
-We can see which features had failures by get_resample_counts() and filtering for values of \(n\) less than 1000 (our number of resamples).
+#> <qsip_data> object to inspect.The warning message here indicates failures in both the unlabeled and labeled resampling — 17 unlabeled and several labeled features had failures.
+This is similar in kind to the 7 unlabeled failures we saw in the initial q object, but more pronounced due to the relaxed filtering in q2.
+We can see which specific features had failures using get_resample_counts(), filtering for values of \(n\) less than 1000 (our number of resamples).

 get_resample_counts(q2) |>